Troll338cz/CTN_GPON/Sercomm/FG1000R/README.md

 - You can download encrypted config from device
 - Has special jffs mtd mounted at /var/protect/
 - No clue on how to mount yaffs from dump
+- 128MB Flash is wasted on mips firmware that usualy fits even with dualboot into 16MB